Izalit/ArduNet-Elegans/README.md

 * Simple: unknown signs and complex synapses are not included, gap junctions not included

 ## Planned Additions
-The following are things I'd like to add in future versions of both arduboy apps.
-Not everything here we'll have room for, but I'll fit as much as I can into each!
+These are additions and changes I'd like to make to each app in order of importance ('!!' marks necessary TO-DOs).
+Not everything here we'll have room for, but I'll fit as much as I can into each application.

-* For *both versions*, add gap junctions variants to neural rom sets

-* For *both versions*, implement the hebbian functions and learning arrays
+General:
+* !! - Fix the broken gap junction version implementations

+* !! - Worm movement seems to currently be non-functional (maybe because of missing gap junctions?)

+Simulation:
-* For *Sim Ver.*, add collision logic for the rest of the rocks, leaves, and stick sprites, not just the pixel where it is printed at
+* !! - Add collision logic for the rest of the rocks, leaves, and stick sprites, not just the pixel where it is printed at

-* For *Sim Ver.*, implement "petting" when "bond" is good (check memory association between certain neurons in the learning array to make a "bond" variable)

-* For *Sim Ver.*, add numbers to the simulation demarcations to show gas level and temperature readouts, indicate both goldilocks numbers and nociceptive numbers
+* Add numbers to the simulation demarcations to show gas level and temperature readouts, indicate both goldilocks numbers and nociceptive numbers

-* For *Sim Ver.*, create a cycle of where the leaves fall from the tree, blink after so many ticks, then disappear and drop food; when it is eaten the cycle repeats
+* Create a cycle of where the leaves fall from the tree, blink after so many ticks, then disappear and drop food; when it is eaten the cycle repeats

-* For *Sim Ver.*, make the worm's movement more biologically accurate (remove the "tank-drive" abstraction from current code), make doProprioception() more bio-accurate

-* For *Sim Ver.*, create randomizers for toxin spawn position and sun/moon (if moon: black out some sun pixels, remove noxious surface heat and replace with cold, remove phototaxis)
+* Create randomizers for toxin spawn position and sun/moon (if moon: black out some sun pixels, remove noxious surface heat and replace with cold, remove phototaxis)

+* Make the worm's movement more biologically accurate (remove the "tank-drive" abstraction from current code), make doProprioception() more bio-accurate

+Matrix:
+* !! - Diag screen seems to have an error where it prints a random negative value in the weights list sometimes?
+Memory error of some kind?
+Off by one?

+* !! - Change or remove implementation of the tonic activation option in the input screen; could have it persist after it is activated or while buttons are held

-* For *Matrix Ver.*, add quick scrolling for large menus
+* Add quick scrolling for the currently selected neuron

-* For *Matrix Ver.*, make neuron IDs associated with their irl names so you can see them in diagnostic and not have to look at this huge github list lmao
+* Print out neuron IDs as irl names in the diag screen and the matrix screen

-* For *Matrix Ver.*, add a worm movement indicator sprite

 * For *Matrix Ver.*, add an actually accurate percpetron model in diag screen

+Options:
+* !! - Remove the serial printout option (it is redundant)

+* !! - Add an option to wipe the entire eeprom/save data

+* !! - in the save editor add a number showing what neuron the center neuron is (print its position in the learning array to the middle of screen)

+* Add sprites for each option

+* Make it possible to do tonic activation over serial in the host function

+* in the save editor add quick scrolling

 ## Installation
-Reccommended Method: uploading to your Arduboy using the hex files (once we make them!!!).
+Reccommended Method: uploading to your Arduboy using the hex files (TBD).
 Theres a few tools out there for this, but I recommend using like the official arduboy flashers like this https://community.arduboy.com/t/arduboy-web-flasher/11633.

 From Source: You are welcome to try but I wouldn't do it for personal use.
 To install this from source, simply put the ArduNet folders in your arduino sketches folder, usually found in your documents, but you may have installed it elsewhere.
 You'll need the arduboy2 library and will also need to have the arduboy board added to your board manager, but other than that you should be able to select the board and port and upload it just like that.
 With some editing you could also probably get this to work on other arduino devices.
 I plan on uploading some code for that eventually...